-- A description of the closed facility and its location.
-This includes the location and extent of the underground installations and the geometry and properties of the surrounding rock layers; - Information on each emplaced waste package, with its position and the documentation produced for its conditioning and emplacement; - Information on interim storage and any subsequent treatment of waste packages in so far as this relates to properties of the waste packages that deviate from the documented standard design and the information is relevant for possible retrieval of the waste or long-term safety; - A summary of the results from the monitoring period; - Results of the updated safety assessment.
+- A description of the closed facility and its location; - The location and extent of the underground installations; - The inventory of the emplaced radioactive waste, separated according to their type and amount for each emplacement chamber; - Details of the emplacement and the detailed position of each disposal container as well as on the conditioning of the contained waste packages; - The layout of the technical safety barriers, including and the sealing of the tunnels; - Details on interim storage of waste packages in case these might be relevant for possible retrieval of the waste or long-term safety; - A summary of the results from the monitoring period; - The basis for and the results of the final safety assessment.

-The owner of the disposal facility is obliged to hand over the documentation to the competent Federal Department (DETEC) after closure of the facility or after termination of the extended monitoring phase (Article 71, Nuclear Energy Ordinance).
-At least three copies of this documentation have to be provided following final closure of the repository and archived at different locations.
-The long-term durability of the documentation has to be demonstrated and the required maintenance measures explained (cf. ENSI-G03).
+The owner of the disposal facility is obliged to hand over the documentation to the competent Federal Department (DETEC) after closure of the facility or after termination of the additional monitoring period.
+At least three copies of the documentation have to be provided in order to allow for archiving at different locations.
+The long-term durability of the documentation has to be demonstrated and the required maintenance measures explained (ENSI-G03).